Get your card today

 Cold Water Shock: Causes, Symptoms & Phases

-Many of the fatal boating accidents occur out of season, in the months when the water is cold.
-Cold-water shock occurs when you are suddenly plunged into frigid waters.
+Many fatal boating accidents occur out of season, in the months when the water is cold.
+Cold water shock occurs when you are suddenly plunged into frigid waters.
 In this blog, we will discuss the causes, body’s reaction, symptoms, and phases of cold water shock.
-What is cold-water shock?
+What is cold water shock?
 Cold water shock is a Read more ›

 Day Beacons: Starboard Hand, Port Hand & Junction